 Can I have a private viewing before a simple cremation?

 Yes, arranging for a private ‘goodbye’ viewing before a direct cremation is possible.
 However, this often depends upon the availability of facilities, staff, and scheduling.
-Sometimes, it can be arranged at no additional cost, but there may be a fee to offer a private viewing if additional staff and transfer of the deceased are required.
+Sometimes, it can be arranged at no additional cost; however, a fee may be incurred for a private viewing if additional staff and transfer of the deceased are required.

 Do I need a casket for a cremation service in Chicago?

-No requirement (or law) stipulates that a casket is needed for a cremation service.
+There is no requirement (or law) stipulating that a casket is needed for a cremation service.
 A simple cremation is usually conducted using a reinforced cardboard container.
 It is possible to rent a casket if you wish to have a service before the cremation, which can help you save on funeral costs.

 I have questions or concerns about arranging a funeral or cremation in Chicago.
 Where can I find help?

-You can contact our DFS Memorials affordable funeral service provider in Chicago with any questions you have.
+You can contact our DFS Memorials, an affordable funeral service provider in Chicago, with any questions you have.
 If you are concerned about a licensed funeral home, you may contact the Illinois Department of Financial & Professional Regulation.

 Resources: